Ahed's Knee

-Ahed's Knee (הַבֶּרֶךְ) is a 2021 internationally co-produced drama film directed by Nadav Lapid.
-It was selected to compete for the Palme d'Or at the 2021 Cannes Film Festival.
-At Cannes, the film shared the Jury Prize with Memoria by Apichatpong Weerasethakul.
+Ahed's Knee (הַבֶּרֶךְ) is a 2021 autobiographical drama film written and directed by Nadav Lapid.
+Starring Avshalom Pollak as Y, it follows an expat filmmaker returning to Israel aiming to produce a film about the Israeli–Palestinian conflict, but is invited to a screening of one of his films in a government institution.

+The film had its world premiere at the main competition of the 2021 Cannes Film Festival on 7 July, where it won the Jury Prize.

 Synopsis

-"Y" (Avshalom Pollak), a film director, is working on a new film about Palestinian activist Ahed Tamimi.
+"Y" (Avshalom Pollak), a filmmaker, is working on a new film about Palestinian activist Ahed Tamimi.
 He travels to the Arava desert to attend a screening of one of his films at a local library, a government institution.
 There he meets Yahalom (Nour Fibak), an official from the Ministry of Culture.
 She explains he needs to sign a form that defines the subject of his appearance at the screening, a form that offers him a checklist of topics acceptable to the government all of which reflect its right-wing ideology and antipathy to criticism.
 Y becomes close to Yahalom while exploring how to use her sympathy for a more liberal approach to culture and speech to attack the government's agenda.